 Alkimee intends to limit the negative impact of producing our products by first providing as much transparency as possible into the origins of the metals and gemstones that we can use.
 Secondly, both to limit resource waste and epitomize the concept of alchemical transmutation, new Alkimee jewelry and jewelry-inspired products are prototyped using sterling silver or base metals, made to order or made available for pre-order, and only "transformed" into gold and other materials upon request.
 Our wire sheath prototype is made with recycled sterling silver, primarily sourced from old jewelry, scrap metal, and electronic waste.
-Our fine jewelry, jewelry details and embellishment prototypes are made using regular untraceable — meaning of unknown origins, like the majority of precious metal on the market — recycled sterling silver, and base metals.
+Our fine jewelry, jewelry details and embellishment prototypes are made using regular untraceable sterling silver and base metals (meaning of unknown origins, like the majority of metals on the market) or recycled sterling silver and base metals.
 According to a 2018 report in the American Chemical Society’s journal, Environmental Science & Technology, recovering gold and other metals from electronic waste is 13 times cheaper than extracting metals from mines.
 Clean tech company Itronics reported that $22 billion of gold (16 million troy ounces) and $1 billon of silver (51 million troy ounces) was thrown away in e-waste in 2016.